-If this is your first or final return, check the appropriate box and, if final, fill in the date.
+First or final return -If this is your first or final return, check the appropriate box and, if final, fill in the date.

-=Note→You must complete Form IL-1041 itself.
+=Note→ You must complete Form IL-1041 itself.
 Do not send a computer printout with line numbers and dollar amounts attached to a blank copy of the return.

-Every trust or estate subject to Illinois income and replacement tax must use the same accounting method (e.g., cash or accrual) and tax year that is used for federal income tax purposes.
+Every trust or estate subject to Illinois income and replacement tax must use the same accounting method (e.g., cash or accrual) and tax year that are used for federal income tax purposes.